 2. Natural Hair Patterns: 3B,3C, 4A, 4B, 4C

-The half-up curly hair style is just one of the many ways you can play around with natural hair patterns, and it works for all.
-To get the look, wash hair with the Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo and condition with the Suave Professionals Coconut Milk Infusion Deep Moisture Conditioner.
-After washing, apply a natural hair oil to seal your moisture in then use the TRESemmé Flawless Curls Defining Gel on small sections of hair and create two-strand twists.
+The half-up curly hairstyle is just one of the many ways you can play around with natural hair patterns, and it works for all.
+To get the look, wash hair with Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo and Conditioner.
+After washing, apply a natural hair oil to seal your moisture in, then use TRESemmé Flawless Curls Defining Gel on small sections of hair and create two-strand twists.
 Use a diffuser to dry your twists or air-dry overnight.
 Undo your twists, separate and fluff.
-(Pro tip: Be sure your hair is completely dry before undoing your twists to avoid frizz.)
 Pin the top section up with some bobby pins and done!

 3. Natural Hair Patterns: 3C, 4A, 4B, 4C

-This brushed-out voluminous afro is divine on kinkier hair textures as it packs the look with a gorgeous and fluffy texture.
+This brushed-out voluminous afro is divine on kinkier hair textures as it packs the look with a gorgeous and fluffy finish.
 One caveat with the style: Maintaining the look without drying out your hair.
-To get over that hump re-moisturize your hair with a conditioning mist (we like: Nexxus New York Salon Care Lightweight Conditioning Mist) and seal with a natural hair oil.
+To get over that hump re-moisturize your hair with a conditioning mist, we like Nexxus Lightweight Conditioning Mist and seal with a natural hair oil.
 Use an afro pick to pick the roots and create volume.

 4. Natural Hair Patterns: 3C, 4A, 4B, 4C

-As we told you before frizzy hairstyles are making a comeback.
+Frizzy hairstyles are making a comeback.
 To get this look coveted by the street style set, simply blow-dry damp hair after washing.
-To begin, after washing your hair, use a leave in conditioner that also protects hair from heat, like the Suave Professionals Keratin Infusion Heat Defense Leave-In Conditioner, and blow-dry hair on a medium setting.
+To begin, after washing your hair, use a leave-in conditioner that also protects hair from heat, like Suave Professionals Keratin Infusion Heat Defense Leave-In Conditioner, and blow-dry hair on a medium setting.
 The goal is to blow-dry but keep some of the texture in your hair for a fluffy finish.
-You can use a blowout styling product, like the Suave Professionals Luxe Style Infusion Volumizing Weightless Blow Dry Spray to give your hair a bit of volume.
-To finish, brush your hair with the Nexxus Ibiza Cx2 Paddle Hair Brush to help create the shape you prefer.
+You can use a blowout styling product, like Suave Professionals Luxe Style Infusion Volumizing Weightless Blow Dry Spray to give your hair a bit of volume.

 5. Natural Hair Patterns: 4A, 4B